An application is fundamentally shaped by its navigation.

 Tab Navigation works best when the user can accomplish fundamental tasks within a tab before moving onto another.

-Tree Navigation resembles Master-Detail, but uses a hierarchal tree rather than a flat list to drive selection.
+Tree Navigation resembles List-Detail, but uses a hierarchal tree rather than a flat list to drive selection.
 The guidelines you’re reading right now use Tree Navigation.

 Use Tree Navigation only with a set of objects that fall into a natural single hierarchy, such as sections, chapters, and paragraphs.